 - Never use a warm-mist humidifier for your baby.

 - Place the humidifier or dehumidifier on an elevated surface.
 This way you can make sure the distribution or draw out of the mist.

 Never run a humidifier that is dirty and molded.
-Your entire indoor air will be contaminated with the dirty mist emitting from it.
+Your entire indoor air will be contaminated with the dirty mist emitted from it.
 We also discourage using an unclean dehumidifier for the baby.